Even-degeneracy of a random graph: Preliminaries

-When we apply \cref{lemma:AlmostUniform} in our problem, each of $X_1,\dots,X_t$ will be an indicator whether the edge $uv$ is present in $G$ for a pair of vertices $u,v$; the sets $A_1,\dots,A_r$ will be sets of vertex pairs in $G$.
+When we apply \cref{lemma:AlmostUniform} in our problem, each of $X_1,\dots,X_t$ will be an indicator variable of whether the edge $uv$ is present in $G$ for a pair of vertices $u$ and $v$; the sets $A_1,\dots,A_r$ will be sets of vertex pairs in $\binom{V}{2}$.

-Sometimes we wish to show a result like \cref{lemma:AlmostUniform} where the ordered set sequence $(A'_1,\dots,A'_r)$ is not $\eta$-layered at the beginning.
-The following observation shows that we may first apply an invertible linear transformation $\FF_2^r\to\FF_2^r$ to the sets by viewing each of them as a vector in $\FF_2^t$, and apply \cref{lemma:AlmostUniform} to the resulting collection of sets.
+Sometimes we would like to show a result like \cref{lemma:AlmostUniform} where the ordered set sequence $(A'_1,\dots,A'_r)$ is not $\eta$-layered at the beginning.
+The following observation shows that we may first apply an invertible linear transformation $\FF_2^r\to\FF_2^r$ to the sets by viewing each of them as a vector in $\FF_2^r$, and apply \cref{lemma:AlmostUniform} to the resulting collection of sets.

 \begin{observation} Suppose $X_1,\dots,X_t\in\{0,1\}$.
 Let $A_1,\dots,A_r\subseteq [t]$.
 For every $1\leq j\leq r$, let

 Let $T:\FF_2^r\rightarrow\FF_2^r$ be an invertible linear transformation and let $A'_1,\dots,A'_r$ be the sets given by